Informaciones Jurídicas de 1666: Background

 As soon as Bishop Zumárraga and his subordinates viewed Juan Diego's miraculous tilma painting on December 12, 1531, devotion to Our Lady of Guadalupe began.
 News about the apparition became widespread and many people came to visit the cathedral that would temporarily house the painting.
 According to Miguel Sánchez's account of the apparition, when the painting was placed in the cathedral church, “all the city learned of it; and everyone was moved to such a degree that all wanted to see face to face this Miracle so new; and devotion hurried everyone to come together in Christian gatherings.”
 It would become so popular in the surrounding areas that a hermitage was quickly held on December 26, 1531.
 This special devotion became such an important part of Mexican life that the local priests began to think about how to ask permission from the Pope for a special Mass and proper office for celebrating the feast of Our Lady of Guadalupe.
-Unfortunately, little was done about this until Francisco Siles proposed a new plan to the Viceroy of New Spain in 1663.
+Unfortunately, little was done about this until Francisco Siles proposed a new plan to Juan Francisco Leiva y de la Cerda, the Viceroy of New Spain in 1663.